Lesson Plan - Get It!

 Entitled "Join or Die," this visual illustration showed the concern Franklin had about the upcoming American Revolution.
-He understood that if the colonies did not unite and fight the British Crown as a single unit, the hope of liberty and freedom would be lost.
+He understood that the hope of liberty and freedom would be lost if the colonies did not unite and fight the British Crown as a single unit.

-Most political cartoons have several elements.
-These elements include symbolism, exaggeration, labeling, analogy, and irony.
-To represent an idea, philosophy, or large entity, a cartoonist uses symbolism.
+A cartoonist uses symbolism to represent an idea, philosophy, or large entity.
 An example of symbolism is the use of animals to represent the two main political parties in the United States.

-To represent the Democrat Party, he went back into history and used the jackass, or donkey, that had been associated with President Andrew Jackson.
+To represent the Democrat Party, he went back into history and used the jackass, or donkey, associated with President Andrew Jackson.
 Earlier, when running for the presidency, Jackson was often insulted with the slur of being a jackass.
 However, Andrew Jackson took the insult as a compliment; thus, the birth of the symbol of the Democrat Party.

-Compare Nast's cartoon from 1874 with a present-day version below:
+Compare Nast's cartoon from 1874 with a present-day version below.

 To make a point about an individual or a situation, the artist uses exaggeration.
-Also known as a caricature, a cartoon using exaggeration draws attention to certain aspects of a person or thing.
+Also known as a caricature, an exaggeration cartoon draws attention to certain aspects of a person or thing.

 Labeling is another way the political cartoon artist can identify people, places, and things.
-A badge on a man's lapel, or a name on a mailbox, are just a few ways viewers can understand to whom the cartoonist is referring.
+A badge on a man's lapel or a name on a mailbox are just a few ways viewers can understand to whom the cartoonist is referring.

-The artist can show two very similar concepts in a cartoon to highlight the differences between the two or how the two ideas, though very different, can share some commonality.
+The artist can show two very similar concepts in a cartoon to highlight the differences or how the two ideas, though very different, can share some commonality.
 Hence, difficult ideas and viewpoints are made more understandable when placed side-by-side.